lone-dma/Lone-EFT-DMA-Radar/README.md

 - Download the latest version in [Releases](https://github.com/lone-dma/Lone-EFT-DMA-Radar/releases).
 - See our [Setup Files and Guides](https://github.com/lone-dma/Lone-EFT-DMA-Radar/releases/tag/setup).

+## 💸 Donations
+If you find this software useful, _please_ consider donating!
+Every little bit helps :) [See here for Donations Info](https://github.com/lone-dma)

 ## 💖 Special Thanks
 - @xx0m and @Mambo-Noob
   - For keeping the DER Community running, and doing an awesome job keeping the other eft-dma-radar fork maintained.
 Thank you!